huggingface/search-and-learn/recipes/README.md

     --num_samples=500 \
     --seed=$SEED
 ```

+The result will be a dataset like [this](https://huggingface.co/datasets/HuggingFaceH4/Llama-3.2-1B-Instruct-DVTS-completions)

 In practice, running each method over the full 500 problems with `n=256` completions is _very slow_ on a single GPU (~3 hours for Best-of-N and ~60+ hours for beam search and DVTS).
 To speed things up, we provide Slurm scripts that configure array jobs to parallelize the evaluation of the three methods: